yuno-payments/yuno-docs/reference/Recipients API/recipients/the-recipient-object.md

 metadata:
   robots: index
 ---
 This object represents a recipient who will receive part of a [split payment](doc:split-payments-marketplace).
 Represents a seller's account within your marketplace.
-The split allows you to disperse the money of a purchase in your marketplace directly to the seller's account and your commission in your marketplace account.
+The split allows you to disperse the money of a purchase in your marketplace directly to the seller's account while your commission goes to your marketplace account.

 ## Attributes